-1.4.1.1 Network Link Availability, Errored Seconds and Severely Errored Seconds are the parameters used to measure the service quality of the Network Link.
-These quality of service parameters are applicable to all Network Links that are delivered by C&W as well as to all Network Links that are delivered by the Telco.
-Measurements of these service quality parameters will be specified in units relating to calendar months.

-1.4.1.2 The definition of Network Link Availability (%) for a Party is during the specified calendar month.

-100 \ (total time -time allocated to Planned Maintenance - time the link is not available for traffic due to faults)
+- 1.4.1.1 Network Link Availability, Errored Seconds and Severely Errored Seconds are the parameters used to measure the service quality of the Network Link.
+These quality of service parameters are applicable to all Network Links that are delivered by LIME as well as to all Network Links that are delivered by the Telco.
+Measurements of these service quality parameters will be specified in units relating to calendar months. - 1.4.1.2 The definition of Network Link Availability (%) for a Party is - 100 (total time time allocated to Planned Maintenance time the link is not available for traffic due to faults)

-(total time - time allocated for Planned Maintenance)
+(total time time allocated for Planned Maintenance)